isafic/whiteboard/README.md

 ### To-do:
 * ~~Create a more streamlined installation process~~
 * ~~Give entries an "owner" property~~
+* Work out some localisation system that isn't just an entirely seperate copy of the program in a different language
 * Add functionality for multiple "whiteboards" in the same database
 * Make whiteboards accessable by name and password (user accounts)
 * Markdown support